-It is the Company’s policy to strictly adhere to and comply with the Principles of Good Corporate Governance.
-Accordingly in 2018, its efforts were rewarded with the following recognition:
+It is the Company’s policy to strictly comply with the Principles of Good Corporate Governance.
+Accordingly, in 2019, its efforts were rewarded with the following recognition:

-- Rated “Excellence” by the 2018 Corporate Governance Report of Thai Listed Companies (CGR) by IOD.
-It was an upgrade from “Very Good” in 2017.
+- Rated for another year as “Excellence” by the 2019 Corporate Governance Report of Thai Listed Companies (CGR) organized by IOD.

-- Achieved a score of 98 for quality in convening the 2018 Annual General Meeting (AGM Checklist) by the Thai Investors Association.
+- Achieved a score of 100 for quality in convening the 2019 AGM (AGM Checklist) by the Thai Investors Association.

 - Maintained its membership of Thailand’s Private Sector Collective Action Coalition against Corruption (CAC).